 If you use an absolute position focuser it set to use the V curve focusing method and give you the opportunity to learn a new curve using the same star you already centered in the image.

-To start the procedure select the menu File → Focuser calibration
+To start the procedure select the menu Tools → Focuser calibration

 The first screen give you information about centering, focusing and correctly exposing the star.